 Choose a Solo Travel Friendly Destination

 Some destinations are better suited to solo travel than others.
 Infrastructure, culture, politics, economy, and local language all play a role in determining the difficulty of travel in a particular country or region alone.
 For your first solo trip, consider choosing an easier destination.

-Western Europe and Southeast Asia are some of the easiest regions to travel.
+Western Europe and Southeast Asia are some of the easiest regions to travel to.
 Tourist infrastructure is excellent.
 Many first-time solo travelers choose these destinations for the following reasons: